 In late 2017 Ford and Mazda announced recalls of more than 70,000 Rangers and BT-50 utes that were factory-fitted with DPFs.
 The reason for the recall is the high risk of fire in these vehicles – there have been more than 30 to date – caused by grass buildup around the DPFs.
 There was no immediate ‘fix’ for this, we discovered, because one of the OTA Team vehicles is a Ford Ranger and its owner took it to his local dealer in response to the recall notice.
 The temporary ‘fix’ was instruction by the dealer not to park in long grass!

 Ford came up with a ‘protective’ plate, but on a trip from Balgo down to Kiwirrkurra, one of the convoy vehicles was a Ford-modified Ranger.
 It needed daily clearing, because the plate did nothing to prevent grass seed buildup.

 (A ‘fix’ we’d suggest is checking under your bonnet every few kilometres if you’re travelling in grassy areas.
 A piece of steel wire – around eight-gauge – with a hook bent in the end of it is a useful means of raking grass out from around the DPF.)

-We’ve also heard of several fires in late-model 79 Series LandCruisers, caused by grass combustion from DPF heat.
+We’ve also heard of several fires in 79 Series LandCruisers, caused by grass combustion from DPF heat.